 The federal government’s efforts can be summed up in three major policy proposals:

-EPA’s light duty vehicle proposal
+EPA’s light duty vehicle regulation

-In addition to the imbalance in evaluating environmental performance, EPA’s standards would trade American energy security, made possible by American-made, American-grown fuels, for much greater dependence on a battery and mineral supply chain dominated by China.
+In addition to the imbalance in evaluating environmental performance, these EPA’s standards would trade American energy security, made possible by American-made, American-grown fuels, for much greater dependence on a battery and mineral supply chain dominated by China.

 This policy will have very real consequences that cannot be undone even if there’s buyers’ remorse down the line: